Selma to Montgomery marches: Response to the second march

 James Reeb's death provoked mourning throughout the country, and tens of thousands held vigils in his honor.
 President Johnson called Reeb's widow and father to express his condolences (he would later invoke Reeb's memory when he delivered a draft of the Voting Rights Act to Congress).

 Blacks in Dallas County and the Black Belt mourned the death of Reeb, as they had earlier mourned the death of Jimmie Lee Jackson.
 But many activists were bitter that the media and national political leaders expressed great concern over the murder of Reeb, a northern white in Selma, but had paid scant attention to that of Jackson, a local African American.
 SNCC organizer Stokely Carmichael argued that "the movement itself is playing into the hands of racism, because what you want as a nation is to be upset when anybody is killed [but] for it to be recognized, a white person must be killed.
 Well, what are you saying?"

-Dr. King's credibility in the movement was shaken by the secret turnaround agreement.
+King's credibility in the movement was shaken by the secret turnaround agreement.
 David Garrow notes that King publicly "waffled and dissembled" on how his final decision had been made.
 On some occasions King would inaccurately claim that "no pre-arranged agreement existed", but under oath before Judge Johnson, he acknowledged that there had been a "tacit agreement".
 Criticism of King by radicals in the movement became increasingly pronounced, with James Forman calling Turnaround Tuesday, "a classic example of trickery against the people".